MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - (TIE-XWA) Unused Messages are now listed in Gray
  - (All) Fixed the "looping" effect when scrolling through colored list boxes (Thanks to RandomStarfighter)
  - (XWA) Removed "Not Identified" from the Status list (via Platform.dll)
  - (XW) Created the Tour Editor, similar to TIE's Battle Editor